1959 Atlantic hurricane season: Tropical Storm Beulah

-Hurricane Three
+June hurricane

 A tropical wave developed into a tropical depression while situated in the central Gulf of Mexico on June 18.
 It headed rapidly northeastward and made landfall near the Tampa Bay Area of Florida later that day.
 The storm dropped moderately heavy rainfall in Florida, which caused damage to crops.
 An F3 tornado near Miami and high tides on the west coast of the state also resulted in damage.
 Losses in Florida were around $1.7 million.
 Shortly thereafter, in entered the Atlantic Ocean and strengthened into a tropical storm later on June 18.
-By the following day, it had strengthened into a hurricane; the storm simultaneously peaked with maximum sustained winds of 75 kn.
+Then, the following day, as it began undergoing extratropical transition, the system strengthened into a hurricane; the storm simultaneously peaked with maximum sustained winds of 75 kn.

-The storm transitioned into an extratropical cyclone on June 19.
-The remnants struck Atlantic Canada, once in Nova Scotia and again in Newfoundland before dissipating on June 21.
-After becoming extratropical, the storm caused significant effects in Atlantic Canada.
+The extratropical cyclone struck Atlantic Canada, making landfall in Nova Scotia and then in Newfoundland, before dissipating on June 21.
+It caused significant damage across the region.
 About 45 boats were in the Northumberland Strait between New Brunswick and Prince Edward Island, and they did not have radio to receive warning of the approaching storm.
 Rough seas of up to 49 ft in height damaged or destroyed many boats.
 At least 22 fishing boats capsized over water with their crew, causing 35 deaths.
 High winds also disrupted communications in some areas, and several houses were damaged, with losses reaching about $781,000.
 The New Brunswick Fishermen's Disaster Fund was created to assist victims.
 The fund raised $400,000 in a few months from donations from throughout Canada, as well as Pope John XXIII and Queen Elizabeth II, the latter of whom was on a tour of the country at the time.